deep connection to everything

 The Pakikipagkapwa page is dedicated to my beloved sons and their father,

-to my mother, brothers and my extended family, to my friends, to humanity, to the Divine within us all,
+to humanity, to the Divine within us all,

 To explore and share discoveries about pakikipagkapwa and sacred interconnection visit the Facebook page.